-At December 31, 2021, the District had \$300,000 in general obligation bonds, as shown below.
+On December 31, 2022, the District had \$19,680,000 in a general obligation loan, as shown below.
 More detailed information about the District's long-term liabilities is presented in Note 4 to the financial statements.
-The District did not issue any new debt during 2021.
+In 2022, the District liquidated its 2011 Refunding Bond issue and then procured a general obligation loan in the net amount of \$19,680.
 Colorado Revised Statute 32-1-1101(6)(a) states that a Fire District shall have a limit of bonded indebtedness determined by a specific formula.
 The District's outstanding debt is below this limit.